 7. Practice acceptance

 Sometimes life just doesn’t happen the way we want it.
-Much of life’s suffering happens because we are simply resisting what is.
+Much of life’s suffering occurs because we resist what is.
 If a situation turns out to be not what we want, or it lives up to our fears, the art of surrendering brings immediate relief.
-Once emotion is removed from the equation, then quite often we discover the wherewithal to find a more suitable solution.
+Once emotion is removed from the equation, we often discover the wherewithal to find a more suitable solution.

 I help leaders develop self- mastery, helping them to become confident in their own inner guidance.